calliesjohnson/calliesjohnson/README.md

 ### Hi there 👋
-Excited to start my journey here as one of the Hubbers! <3 A few things about me are that I love Scuba Diving,
+Excited to start my journey here as one of the Hubbers! <3 A few things about me are that I love scuba diving,
-I have a dog named Remington (he resembles a capybara lol), Tennis,
+I have a dog named Remington (he resembles a capybara lol), tennis, swimming, and traveling.
-Swimming, and
-Traveling.

 <!--
 **calliesjohnson/calliesjohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.